-First job was to make an accurate pattern so I laid all the pieces from the original chair onto brown paper and cut accurately (make sure to note which is the right side as you will need to place this against the back of the fabric).
-Next the paper pieces were laid on the material and cut, my material had a definite weave so had to be careful to ensure all the pieces ran the same way as the cloth.
+The first job was to make an accurate pattern so I laid all the pieces from the original chair onto brown paper and cut accurately (make sure to note which is the right side as you will need to place this against the back of the fabric).
+Next, the paper pieces were laid on the material and cut, my material had a definite weave so had to be careful to ensure all the pieces ran the same way as the cloth.

-Now all the sewing is done, place the seat cover over the base and pull into position.
-Now it’s a two person job – pull front under and staple (or tack) into place.
-We used a nail gun (use with care!) and U shaped 22mm staples.
-Then ensuring fabric is straight and taught, staple back into place.
+Now all the sewing is done, place the seat cover over the base and pull it into position.
+Now it’s a two-person job – pull front under and staple (or tack) into place.
+We used a nail gun (use with care!) and U-shaped 22mm staples.
+Then ensuring the fabric is straight and taught, staple back into place.
 The sides on our chairs were a little tricky as they are curved but everyone loves a challenge!
 Carefully tap in any raised staples as you go.
 The material around the chair legs was tucked under and glued in place and then lightly clamped to hold in place for about 20 mins to dry, don’t leave the clamps on too long or they could indent the material or foam.

 The end is in sight – to attach the cover to the bottom of the chair, I got out my hot glue gun and cut and stuck the Velcro along each side, this not only kept the Velcro in place but also stuck the material flat to the wood.

 Now the satisfying part, screw the chair back together and attach the bottom cover, and hey presto one reupholstered dining room chair.

 Although daunting to start with the result was surprisingly better than expected.
 Probably not the easiest chair for my first go at upholstery but has definitely given me the confidence to have a go again, its quite satisfying to know you have customized them to your specific choice and the end result of all the chairs around the table is a job well done!